 Policy makers and public authorities develop evidence-based climate change and health policies and interventions.

-Scope: The climate crisis poses an existential challenge to planetary and human health with potentially larger effects on vulnerable populations, groups and regions.
-Climate change increases the incidence of non-communicable diseases and the prevalence of mental health conditions, facilitates the emergence and spread of infectious diseases and can act as a risk multiplier, exacerbating the health effects of other environmental and socioeconomic stressors.
+Scope: The climate crisis poses an existential challenge to planetary and human health with larger effects on vulnerable populations, groups and regions.
+Climate change increases the incidence of non-communicable diseases and the prevalence of mental health conditions and facilitates the emergence and spread of infectious diseases.
+Climate change can act as a risk multiplier, exacerbating the health effects of other environmental and socioeconomic stressors.

+Proposals under this topic should focus on one of the following broad focus areas:

-Research activities under this topic should explore evidence on the complex interactions between climate change and NCDs which often involve multiple exposure pathways and compound and cascading climatic events.
-In particular, in the area of mental health and psychosocial well-being, proposals should increase the evidence on the acute and long-term impacts of climate change and the understanding of new syndromes related to climate stress.
-Additionally, proposals should increase the understanding of the factors driving climate related burden from infectious diseases.
-Proposals should also develop approaches to prevent and reduce the health impacts of climate factors in the studied health outcomes and increase population resilience.
-Applicants should explicitly state in their proposal which of the following areas is targeted and the proposed work should address only this specific area:
+Non communicable diseases (NCDs) and individual safety (e.g. injuries or fatalities), excluding mental health aspects: proposals should explore evidence on the complex interactions between climate change (e.g. changes in the frequency and intensity of extreme weather events) and NCDs and individual safety, which often involve multiple climate exposure pathways and compound and cascading climatic events;

+Mental health, considering interactions with brain health if relevant: in the broad focus area of mental health and psychosocial well-being, proposals should increase the evidence on the acute and long-term impacts of climate change and the understanding of new syndromes related to climate stress;

+Infectious diseases, including vector-borne and non-vector-borne: proposals should increase the understanding of the factors driving climate-related burden from infectious diseases.

+In general proposals should develop approaches to prevent and reduce the impacts of climate factors in the studied health outcomes and increase population and workforce resilience.
+Applicants should explicitly state in their proposal which of the three abovementioned broad focus areas they target.
+The proposed work should address only said specific area (with possible exceptions if the reasoning is clearly explained).
+A One Health approach should also be applied where relevant.
--Non communicable diseases (excluding mental health);

--Mental health;

-- Infectious diseases;

-More specifically research actions under this topic should include several of the following activities depending on the relevance of each group of activities to the area studied in the proposal:
+More specifically, research actions under this topic should include several of the following activities, depending on the relevance of each group of activities to the broad focus area targeted in the proposal:

-Increase the understanding of the correlations, causal pathways and mechanistic effects between climate change and disease, developing unified and standard methodologies and metrics to assess short- and long-term impacts of climate change with an adequate level of granularity.
-Consider individual and/or cascading climatic events and exposure patters, and risks and drivers of vulnerability and inequality.
+Increase the understanding of correlations, causal pathways and mechanistic effects between climate change and disease, developing unified and standard methodologies and metrics to assess short- and long-term positive and negative impacts of climate change with an adequate level of granularity.
+Consider individual and/or cascading climatic events and exposure patterns, and risks and drivers of vulnerability and inequality.

-Develop longitudinal studies to better ascertain differential effects of climatic stressors on health including multiple scales of impacts ranging from molecular level to population health outcomes.
-Consider variability on populations, regions and occupations and collect real world exposure and health data in living and occupational settings.
+Develop longitudinal studies to better ascertain differential effects of climatic stressors on health including multiple scales of impacts, ranging from the molecular level to population health outcomes.
+Consider variability across populations and life phases, regions and occupations, and collect real-world exposure and health data in living and occupational settings, considering the use of emerging ecosystems such as the European Health Data Space (EHDS)1.

 Study differential acute and long-term health impacts of climate (including a wide range of factors and cumulative effects) on vulnerable, sensitive or exposed population groups.
-Consider also differences in geographical vulnerabilities including geographical settings outside of urban areas and in LMICs.
+Consider also differences in geographical vulnerabilities including geographical settings outside of urban areas and in low- and middle-income countries (LMICs).
 Understand the role of inequalities and societal vulnerability in determining climate-related health impacts and adaptive capacity.

-Advance the knowledge on the climate and environmental drivers of pathogen abundance including mechanisms and determinants of distribution, life-cycle patterns, transmission, virulence and survival.
+Advance the knowledge on the climate and environmental drivers of pathogen abundance, including mechanisms and determinants of distribution, life-cycle patterns, transmission, virulence and survival.
+Consider climate change drivers of disease severity.
 Study host/pathogen and vector/host interactions clarifying the role of secondary reservoir/sylvatic/wildlife hosts in the maintenance of pathogen life cycle.
 Assess the efficacy, cost-effectiveness and impact of control measures.